Bring Me the Horizon: Post Human: Nex Gen and Fish's departure (2021–2024)

 During Bring Me the Horizon's Malta event on 26 May, the band showcased their latest single "Strangers" for the first time at their DJ set.
 On 22 June, the band later officially announced the single to be released on 6 July.
 The single was then released alongside an accompanying music video.
 Bring Me the Horizon are set to headline the Australian music festival, Good Things in December.
 On 4 May 2023, the band released the single, "Lost".
 On 1 June 2023, the band released the single, "Amen!" featuring Daryl Palumbo of Glassjaw and Lil Uzi Vert.
 On 10 June 2023, the band announced the second Post Human installment, Post Human: Nex Gen, which was to be released on 15 September 2023.
 However, on 24 August, Sykes announced via a statement on his social media that the release was being delayed due to "unforeseen circumstances" which had left the band "unable to complete the record to the standard we'd be happy with".
 On 30 June 2023, the band released the single, "Code Mistake" in collaboration with YouTuber/rapper Corpse.
 The band released the single "Darkside" on 13 October 2023.
 On 22 December 2023, the band announced they were parting ways with keyboardist Jordan Fish.
 On 5 January 2024, the band released the record's sixth single, "Kool-Aid".
 After a delay, Post Human: Nex Gen was released on digital formats on 24 May 2024.
 A music video for the album's seventh single, "Top 10 Statues That Cried Blood", was released on 5 June.
-On 29 January 2025, the band released two singles exclusively on Spotify; a cover of "Wonderwall" by Oasis, and a remix of their own song titled, "Youtopia (Earthcore Remix)".
-Liam Gallagher responded to the Oasis cover positively, calling it "absolutely incredible."
-In July 2025, the band announced they would be releasing an album titled Lo-files on 11 July 2025, consisting of lo-fi reworks of 23 songs from throughout the band's discography.